 Pokémon Unite is the latest pokémon-themed Spin-Off on Nintendo Switch and reinvents the popular franchise from a MOBA perspective (Multiplayer Online Battle Arena,) like the famous games Dota 2 or League of Legends.

-The title, created by TiMi Studio Group (recently purchased by Tencent, already owner of Riot Games, creators of League of Legends), therefore refers to the milestones of the genre (and Basketball?), creating a very fun and enjoyable gameplay but with a rather visible flaw.
+The title, created by TiMi Studio Group (recently purchased by Tencent, already the owner of Riot Games, creators of League of Legends), therefore refers to the milestones of the genre (and Basketball?), creating very fun and enjoyable gameplay but with a rather visible flaw.

 The spectrum is that of Pay-to-Win.

-A first aspect is related to the rewards for the level up of our avatar, where many players have found little agreement with the rewards that are not linear with the difficulty of achievement.
+The first aspect is related to the rewards for the level up of our avatar, where many players have found little agreement with the rewards that are not linear with the difficulty of achievement.

-In fact, the bonus for reaching level 38 (out of a maximum of 40 total levels) is only double the reward obtained at Level 9.
+The bonus for reaching level 38 (out of a maximum of 40 total levels) is only double the reward obtained at Level 9.

-Speaking of experience, the value of experience points needed to reach level 9 corresponds to approximately to 7,000, while reaching level 38 corresponds to approximately 139,600 experience points.
+Speaking of experience, the value of experience points needed to reach level 9 corresponds to approximately 7,000, while reaching level 38 corresponds to approximately 139,600 experience points.
 A big difference for a minimum gain and little impact in terms of gameplay.

 A tangible effect of the player’s level increase is the possibility of obtaining additional Slots for items that can be equipped by the pokémon that we will decide to use during our games.
 We will talk about this specific topic specifically a little further on.

 The second aspect is related to the ways of unlocking the characters.